- What does it take to really understand physics?

 C. It curves away from the fan.

-Most people would guess A.1 The correct answer, though, is B. The reason this seems contradictory to everyday experience is that when something is spinning, it usually keeps spinning.
+Most people would guess A.[1.
+If you know a little bit of physics, you probably guessed B. If you know a lot of physics and can accurately describe fluid dynamics and the Magnus effect, you might guess A, but in that case you may be reading the wrong website.
+If you guessed C, you probably had your reasons.]
+The correct answer, though, is B. The reason this seems contradictory to everyday experience is that when something is spinning, it usually keeps spinning.

 Physics does more than offer a mere explanation for the golf ball’s behaviour; it offers a whole new perspective on the situation.
 When you think like a physicist, you no longer see a golf ball and some bits of tape.
 You imagine forces pushing the ball in different directions, energy shifting form and transferring from one object to another, and, if you’re really lucky, mathematical variables changing within the constraints of elegant formulae.